SysKitTeam/docs-point/docs/point-collaborators/workspace-review/membership-step.md

 * **Remove from Group (9)** action
   * Clicking this action removes the user from the workspace

-**Selecting more than one workspace** lets you perform these two actions on multiple guests at once.
+**Selecting more than one guests** lets you perform these two actions on multiple guests at once.

 ![Workspace Review - Membership Step - Inactive Guests Section](../../../static/img/workspace-review-membership-step-inactive-section.png)